GeorgeJM97/mytrainer/README.md

 # MyTrainer - Fitness Marketplace App

-MyTrainer is a modern web application that connects fitness enthusiasts with professional trainers and organized fitness classes in their area.
+MyTrainer is a shiteeeee modern web application that connects fitness enthusiasts with professional trainers and organized fitness classes in their area.
 The platform features a beautiful UI, Google Maps integration, and a seamless booking experience.

 ## Features